-These hardy plants create a mass of vibrant bracts and thrive on neglect.
-In fact the main issue these plants have comes from showing them too much care.
-They look spectacular in the garden, adding a dash of vivid colour, and they make great cut flowers.
+These gorgeous plants thrive on neglect.
+In fact, most problems occur because people have shown them too much care!
+They look spectacular in the garden, adding a dash of vivid colour, and their colourful bracts make great cut flowers.

 Inca Gold - Compact bushy shrub.
 Forms brilliant yellow bracts in spring that contrast brilliantly with the red edge of the leaves and the bright red stem.
 Grows 1.5 x 1.5m